A Short History of the Evangelistic Appeal part 2

 Billy Graham’s final evangelistic meeting at the LA Coliseum, 1963.
 This meeting remains the largest ever attendance of the venue, at 134,254.
 An evangelistic appeal (or ‘altar call’) followed the sermon.

-In terms of a qualified defence of the practice, I have written on this subject elsewhere.
+In terms of a qualified (I hope careful) defence of the practice, I have written here.
 I certainly acknowledge the danger of presumption and of giving a false impression as to the nature of the spiritual work done in a person who has responded to the gospel message by ‘going forward’[1]

 It is often asserted that Charles Finney is the dastardly inventor of this religious device, which has had both the staunchly Reformed and the weak-of-faith irritated by its popularity and reluctant to employ it at the end of their messages.